codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you know the first French fries weren't actually cooked in France?
-They were cooked in Greece.
+Why don’t seagulls fly over the bay?
+Because then they’d be bay-gulls!

 ## Daily Trivia

-How many Hz does the video standard PAL support?
+Which of these is not a layer in the OSI model for data communications?
- 1. 60
+ 1. Connection Layer
- 2. 25
+ 2. Physical Layer
- 3. 59
+ 3. Transport Layer
- 4. 50
+ 4. Application Layer

 <details>
   <summary>Answer</summary>
-  50
+  Connection Layer
 </details>